barsoom/review/README.md

 ## Make code review possible

+* [ ] Simplify / Usability: Explore the UI-feel when not doing any local updates at all, just displaying the server updates
+  - [ ] Have a offline-label displayed by js on send-to-server-errors, and hidden on join?
 * [ ] Implement completing a review
 * [ ] Implement undoing a review
 * [ ] Show commits you can review based on who you are